milango-tech/laravel-docker/README.md

 ### Removing the environment

-To stop the environment and remove volume data (eg. for starting over):
+To stop the environment and remove volume data and container network (eg. for starting over):

 ```bash
 $ docker-compose down -v